Dadum/LFClean/README.md

 # LFClean ~ Report shortcuts for the wow group finder

-Add shortcuts to quickly hide and report advertisement/offensive listings in the WoW Group Finder
+Add shortcuts to quickly hide and report advertisement/offensive listings in the WoW Group Finder.

 ## Features
 * Add a button to report the currently selected group